ize-302/openai-playground-clone/README.md

 # OPEN AI PLAYGROUND CLONE (With speech to text support)

+This app uses NextJS + TypeScript + Tailwind + Next.js Edge API Routes

 ## Why this project?

-giving prompt with speech is faster than typing
+giving prompt with speech is more conveninient than typing

 ## Getting Started